earthai-tech/geoprior-v3/docs/source/api/tuner.rst

 - ``mv_lr_mult``
 - ``kappa_lr_mult``

-as compile-only search keys.

-That separation is important because it keeps the tuned model definition conceptually distinct from the tuned optimization and physics-loss balance.
+This split matters because it keeps the model definition conceptually separate from the optimization regime and from the weighting of physics terms.
+The implementation lists these keys explicitly in the ``_COMPILE_ONLY`` collection, which makes the behavior easy to trace in the source.

 Supported tuner backends
 ------------------------

-The base tuner currently supports several keras-tuner backends, including:
+The shared base class currently normalizes and supports several keras-tuner backends, including:

 - random search,
 - Bayesian optimization,
 - Hyperband.

-These are selected through the ``tuner_type`` argument and normalized inside the base class.
+These are selected through the ``tuner_type`` argument and normalized by ``PINNTunerBase`` before the actual tuner object is instantiated.

 Typical usage therefore looks like:

 .. code-block:: python

+   from geoprior.models.forecast_tuner import SubsNetTuner

    tuner = SubsNetTuner.create(
        inputs_data=inputs_np,